 On the bottom floor (partially underground) there are some staff offices but also some creative space, with the following kinds of spaces available for booking:

-- 2 small sound-proof rooms for mini-recording studios if you want to record video or podcasts, for instance.
+- 2 small sound-proof rooms for mini-recording studios to record video or podcasts, for instance.
 They each have a small desk and chair and appear to have power and network access.
-There will also be opportunities to learn how to do these kinds of things if you want.
+There will also be opportunities to learn how to do these kinds of things.

-- 1 larger space, designed for acoustics, which was almost like a small performance hall where there was a stage with some instruments that will be available to try and learn.
+- 1 larger space, designed for acoustics, which was almost like a small performance hall where there was a stage with some instruments that would be available to try and learn.